DeeOj/MAC-Address-Changer/README.md

 <h2> CONCLUSION </h2>

 The "MAC Address Changer" project demonstrates the power of automation in network configuration tasks.
-By leveraging Python scripting and subprocess execution, we've developed a tool capable of dynamically changing MAC addresses on Linux systems.
-This project not only enhances efficiency but also contributes to cybersecurity awareness by showcasing the potential vulnerabilities associated with MAC address spoofing.
+By leveraging Python scripting and subprocess execution, I've developed a tool capable of dynamically changing MAC addresses on Linux systems.
+This project not only enhances efficiency but also contributes to my cybersecurity awareness by showcasing the potential vulnerabilities associated with MAC address spoofing if built in a certain way.

 <br></br>